 Hi my favorite readers!
-After receiving numerous requests for this information, it seems appropriate to provide this reprint of a previous post to help those new to a tkr:
+After receiving numerous requests for this information, it seems appropriate to provide this reprint of a previous post about icing a total knee replacement:

 This entire process occurs after an exercise involving my knee hanging over the side of the table.

 Hope this helps others going through the process of icing a total knee replacement.

 Find this tkr blogging post interesting?
 Kindly share…Thanks!

 AUTHOR NOTE: Booktoots’ Healing helps total knee replacement patients find support throughout recuperation and beyond.
 Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.